Item Sales Report

 Let's see how to check the item sales data by grouping it into location or location groups.

 You will see a "Group By Location" drop-down from where you can select either "Location" or "Location Group" to group the sales report.
-By default, None will be pre-selected, which means the sales data will be displayed as it as shown in Figure 3.4.1.
+By default, None will be pre-selected, which means the sales data will be displayed, as shown in Figure 4.4.1.

 Figure 4.4.1

-Location: If you select "Location," the item sales data will be displayed in the grouping of the locations (stores) individually.
+Location: If you select "Location," the item sales data will be displayed individually in grouping the locations (stores).

-Once the "Location" specific report is generated, you can check the total sales transactions for the items separated as per the locations.
+Once the location-specific report is generated, you can check the total sales transactions for the items separated by location.

-Location Group: You can also check the sales data in the report as per the location groups that are created in "Manage Location Groups" at Locations.
+Location Group: You can also check the sales data in the report according to the location groups created in "Manage Location Groups" at Locations.

-If you select "Location Group," the item sales data will be displayed in the location group.
-When you select "Location Group," one more filter option will be enabled to select the specific location group(s) to check the sales data in the report.
+"Location Group," the item sales data will be displayed in that location group.
+When you choose "Location Group," you will have one more filter option to select the specific location group(s) from which to check the sales data in the report.

 Figure 4.4.2

-After selecting the Location Group(s) and generating the report, you can see the department sales data grouping into Location Groups individually as well as combined with the selected groups.
+After selecting the Location Group(s) and generating the report, you can view the department sales data grouped into Location Groups individually and combined with the selected groups.

 To check the item sales data for a specific location and/or location group only, you can set up the location filter option by clicking the button (No filter selected) on the top-right side.

-2. You can select the saved custom filter from the drop-down selection.
-The "Manage Filters" button will open the list of the saved custom filters.
+2. The saved custom filter is available in the drop-down menu.
+Clicking the "Manage Filters" button opens the list of saved custom filters.

-3. You can see the list of stores (locations) along with the checkbox.
+3. You can see the list of stores (locations) and the checkbox.

-If there is a long list of stores, you can easily search by entering the name in the "Search" text box.
+If there is a long list of stores, you can effortlessly search by entering the name in the Search text box.

 Once the specific records are selected from the filter options (tabs), you can generate the Item Sales Report by clicking the "Apply" button and then the "Generate Report" button from the main page.